microsoft/code-with-engineering-playbook/docs/privacy/data-handling.md

 The goal of this section is to briefly describe best practices in privacy fundamentals for data heavy projects or portions of a project that may contain data.

-**What it is not**: This document is not a checklist for how customers or readers should handle data in their environment.
+**What it is not**: This document is not a checklist for how customers or readers should handle data in their environment, and does not override Microsoft's or che customers' policies for data handling, data protection and information security.

 ## Introduction